Stained Glass Images

 This site contains examples of remarkable stained glass windows found in WELS churches.
 Some of them are found in second and third generation churches, where no expense was spared to picture Bible scenes and the symbols of the Christian faith.

 The stained glass in many churches is more humble, but no less beautiful.
 Some churches contain stained glass designed and made by members.
-But the site is more a selection of stained glass found in a cross section of WELS churches.

 Stained glass both teaches the truths of our faith and helps us meditate on the gospel.
 This is especially true of the stained glass found in Lutheran churches.